mbifulco/cities-to-visit/README.md

-# cities-to-visit
+# Cities to Visit
-An open source list of cities to visit, and things to do in each one.
+An open source list of places to visit, and things to do in each one.